nyusterndatabootcamp/book/py-fun1.md

 We're now ready to explore the rudiments of Python.
 We're going to **jump right in** to the deep end of the pool.
 For a couple weeks, you may feel like you've been dropped in a foreign country where you don't speak the language.
 You'll hear terms like "strings", "floats", "objects", "methods", and "tab completion".
 Some of these are words you know, but even so, they tend not to mean what you think they mean.
 (Insert [Princess Bride](http://www.imdb.com/title/tt0093779/quotes?item=qt0482717) joke.)

-Don't panic, it's just jargon.
+Don't be panic, it's just jargon.
 If you put some effort into this over the next 2-4 weeks, you'll be fine.
 And ask questions.
 Really. **Ask lots of questions.**

 The challenge and beauty of writing computer programs is that we need to be precise.
 If we mistype anything, the program won't work.
 Or it might seem to work, but the output won't be what we expect.
 In formal terms, the **syntax** -- the set of rules governing the language -- is less flexible than natural language (English, for example).